x3nc0n/AzureAutomationAksDomainJoin/README.md

 # AzureAutomationAksDomainJoin

-Joins AKS VMSS Windows nodes to a domain
+Joins AKS VMSS Windows nodes to a domain.

 ## How to use this

+This joins VMSS Windows nodes to an Active Directory domain.
+You can use Group Managed Service Accounts (gMSA) on domain-joined nodes.

+**This isn't offically supported, so don't open a ticket claiming someone at Microsoft told you this is supported.
+It's NOT, and you use the advice and code in this repository at your own risk.**

 ### Preparation